Stashing treasure

 return builder

-The chest will overlap with a kobold which we’re also spawning in the center of the room, but that’s fine we’ll deal with that when we revisit the level generation in the future.
+The chest will overlap with a kobold, but we’ll deal with that when we revisit level generation.
 You’ll see now that when we open the chest we get a meat brick!

 In the next chapter